sap-tutorials/Tutorials/tutorials/hana-cloud-alerts/hana-cloud-alerts.md

 ### Trigger an alert in SAP HANA Cloud data lake
 The following instructions show one example of triggering the [data lake locked user event](https://help.sap.com/viewer/5967a369d4b74f7a9c2b91f5df8e6ab6/Cloud/en-US/11b9ef0ed4dd4e1dae36147fe313b381.html).
-The alert will be triggered when a user attempts to log in after the user account has been locked because an incorrect password has been provided too many times.
+The alert will be triggered when a user attempts to log in **after** the user account has been locked because an incorrect password has been provided too many times.

+>This alert is not available in trial accounts.

 1. In an SAP HANA database explorer that is connected to a **data lake**, execute the following SQL to create a login policy and a new user.